 David was appointed Company Secretary in July 2012.
-David is also the Company's Global Commercial Manager and is responsible for the company's global commercial business.
+David was also the Company's Global Commercial Manager until his retirement in July 2016.
 Prior to this, David spent three years at Integrated Research's Colorado office to manage the Americas finance operations.
 David is a Chartered Accountant and Chartered Secretary with over 25 years experience in both professional practice and industry.